YanakaRyosuke82/POEM_Object_Editing/README.md

 ### To Do List

+Please let me work on the pipeline so I can improve my code skills and learn.
+I gave you some parallalel task you can work independerntly with

 #### Marco's Tasks:
 - [ ] Set up the complete pipeline top-down with all modules:
   - VLM parser for reasoning